 Bicycles are to be parked and locked in the bike racks located either behind the gym or on the Eich-West side near the front entrance.
 All scooters and skateboards are to be placed and locked in the tower racks located on Eich-West near the front entrance or on Eich-East located between the office and the B-Wing.
 Per RMC 11.18.040 all bicycles, skateboards, rollerblades, scooters, and other vehicles may not be ridden on school grounds which also includes the blacktop area.
 Students tampering with another student's bicycle, skateboard, or scooter will be subject to disciplinary action.
-Students riding bicycles, skateboards, and scooters must obey all traffic rules and regulations.
+Students riding bicycles, skateboards, and scooters to and from school must obey all traffic rules and regulations in alignment with the city traffic safety ordinance.
 The bike rack will be locked at 9:05 a.m. and unlocked at 3:14 p.m.